If It’s Fire & Stone, We Can Build It For You

 Fire Rocks & Gas Boulders

 These are really fun and add some proverbial and literal flare to any backyard.
 We like these because they are quick and easy (no mortar or masons required).
-There are essentially three different options.
-The style we don’t have pictured is more for commercial use.
-Think outside dining area of a nice steak house, ocean side lounge, etc. They are usually more geometric shaped.
-What we have pictured are two styles of fire boulders.
+There are essentially two different options.
+What we have pictured here are two styles of fire boulders.
 The boulder on the left is more clean.
 The surface has been leveled and polished.
 The flame comes up evenly spread across through a field of glass pebbles.
 You can also customize these with a logo, last name, team mascot, etc. The image on the right is probably our favorite.
 These are as simple as pick a boulder, drill it, and add a gas burner.
 These would be the most natural looking of the three.
 We have several good customers in the Greenville area who seamlessly worked these into their existing landscape.
 While these are certainly decorative, they also put off some real heat.
 You can use these to make an outdoor space usable during the winter.
-Prices start at about $1,500 and go up from there based on size.
+Prices start at about $3,500 and go up from there based on size.
+You can do propane or natural gas as the heat source.
+Natural gas is more expensive up front, but you never have to dig a tank out like you would with propane.